ibm-cloud-docs/Cloudant/faqs/model-data-faq.md

 performance characteristics you're hoping to achieve.
 {: shortdesc}

-*(The FAQ for modeling data to scale is based on a blog article by Mike Rhodes: ["My top five tips for modeling your data to scale"](https://cloudant.com/blog/my-top-5-tips-for-modeling-your-data-to-scale/){: new_window}{: external}, originally published 17 December 2013.)*
+*(The FAQ for modeling data to scale is based on a blog article by Mike Rhodes: [My top five tips for modeling your data to scale](https://cloudant.com/blog/my-top-5-tips-for-modeling-your-data-to-scale/){: new_window}{: external}, originally published 17 December 2013.)*

 ## When must I make my documents immutable?
 {: #consider-immutable-data}